nethesis/tancredi/problems.md

     Resource not found

-## Read only property
+## Read only attribute

-    Cannot change a read-only property
+    Cannot change a read-only attribute

 ## Resource in use